agilmore2/HDB/doc/site_data_readme.txt

 4.  execute the loading shell script: ./sitedata.sh <HDB2DBA account> <password>
 5.  review the siteDataImp.log file and insure the import operation performed without any problems.

+-NOTE:

+-For Aggdissagg work under the HDB2 paradigm,  the table structure of ref_agg_dissagg was modified to allow a reference to -the hdb_method table therefore  data entries in the old table must be carried over to the new database -via other options besides export/import.
+Use the supplied sql fixaggdissagg.sql for this.